OmarMiniesy/Notes/Security/Web Application Security/Command Injection.md

 ### Escaping Blacklists

 Blacklists prevent certain characters or words from being accepted as input.
-However, this isn't the beste defence mechanism as there are many replacements and substitutions we can use instead.
+However, this isn't the beset defense mechanism as there are many replacements and substitutions we can use instead.

 > All techniques are explained [here](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Command%20Injection).
 #### Space